The 2030 Agenda for Sustainable Development

 The UN Summit that took place between 25 and 27 September 2015 was the culmination of the UN-led works, in which not only the governments of developed and developing countries were involved, but also public benefit organisations, academics and the private sector.
 At the end of the Summit, the 2030 Agenda for Sustainable Development was adopted.

-Implementation of the Post-2015 Agenda by Poland
+Implementation of the 2030 Agenda in Poland

 The adoption by the UN General Assembly of the new agenda for development with its 17 Sustainable Development Goals is the first step in the effort to achieve a measurable improvement in the condition of billions of people across the world over the next fifteen years.